PRUNERS/archer/README.md

     ninja check-libarcher
     ninja install

-Once the installation completes, you need to setup your environement to allow Archer to work correctly.
+Once the installation completes, you need to setup your environment to allow Archer to work correctly.

 Please set the following path variables: